salesforce/einstein-platform/documentation/cookbook/llm-open-connector-vertex.md

     {"contents": [{"role": "user", "parts": [{"text": "What maintenance schedule should be followed for Drilling Machine Kappa based on IoT data?"}]}, {"role": "model", "parts": [{"text": "Drilling Machine Kappa should be maintained every 6 months, with special attention if there are sudden spikes in vibration or drilling temperature that may signal an urgent service need."}]}]}
     ```

-3. Create and Configure the Tuning Job:
+3. Create and configure the tuning job:
     * Go to Vertex AI → Training.
     * Click **Create Training Job**.
-    * Select your fine-tuning dataset
+    * Select your fine-tuning dataset.
     * Configure the hyperparameters (start with defaults).
     * Start the training job.

-4. Deploy the Fine-tuned Model:
+4. Deploy the fine-tuned model:
     * After you complete training, go to the model in Vertex AI.
     * Click **Deploy**.
     * Select region (e.g., `us-central1`).
-    * Store the following information:
+    * Store the following information.
+You'll need these values later.
         * Endpoint Name
         * Endpoint ID
         * Location